 9. Choose a Sleep Training Method

-How will you respond if your baby struggles to fall asleep when you transition from the SNOO to their crib?
+How will you respond if your baby struggles to fall asleep when you transition them from the SNOO to the crib?
 You likely don’t want to replace the SNOO with new sleep props like rocking your baby to sleep.

 Now is a great time for your baby to learn independent sleep habits.